Jmcgee01125/QuickSuite/QuickCompress/README.txt

 	WarnForLowDetailThresholdMP4 - If the bitrate is below this number when using mp4, warn the user.
 Prevents terrible quality output (default: 512).
-	WarnForLowDetailThresholdWebm - Same as above, but for automatic bitrate of Webm (default: 256). mbr - Maximum bitrate used when UseSmartBitrate is disabled (default: 2000). abr - Audio bitrate used, enter "src" to preserve the original audio bitrate (default: 196).
+	WarnForLowDetailThresholdWebm - Same as above, but for automatic bitrate of Webm (default: 256). mbr - Maximum bitrate used when UseSmartBitrate is disabled (default: 2000). abr - Audio bitrate used, enter "src" to preserve the original audio bitrate (default: src).
 	UseWebm - Uses webm/VP9 instead of mp4/x264 by default.
 Takes longer to encode, but has superior compression at low bitrates (default: 0).
 		Useful if you're commonly encoding long videos and trying to fit it into a small filesize without giant compression blocks.
 		Note that you can still use webm on the fly if the bitrate is below WarnForLowDetailThresholdMP4 UseNVENC - Uses the nvenc encoder on the GPU instead of a CPU encoder.
 MUCH faster, but not available for all systems (default: 1).
 		QuickCompress runs a check when starting if UseNVENC=1, to prevent an abnormal crash.
+	UseMaxFPS - Enables using a maximum framerate, frames beyond this will be discarded (default: 1).
+	MaxFPS - If UseMaxFPS is enabled, this is the maximum framerate.
+Lower framerates are kept as-is (default: 30).
 	FailureThreshold - Number of times the program will attempt more restrictive bitrates before displaying a failure to hit size target (default: 3).
 	UseMB - Applies a frameblended motionblur effect to the final output (default: 0).
 	MBFrames - If using motionblur, specifies the number of frames to blend (default: 2).